Employment

 Qualifications:

-- Bachelor’s degree in education or related field (or pursuing a degree in education).
+- Bachelor’s degree in Chemistry, Science Education, or related field; Master’s degree preferred.

 Expected Job Requirements:

-- Able to work alone without supervision, obtaining direction when appropriate and possess the ability to collaborate with and support other staff as directed.
+- Ability to collaborate with and support other staff as directed.

 - Manage multiple projects simultaneously with frequent interruptions.

-- Lift and move using proper techniques up to 40 pounds, including small office equipment and materials.
+- Ability to lift and move using proper techniques up to and including 25 pounds.

 Application Instructions